fractalshine/gozargah.github.io/marzban/en/docs/marzban-node.md

 1. In the `Name` section, choose a desired name for the node.
 2. Enter the IP address of the node in the `Address` section.
 3. Leave default connection ports for the node including `Port` and `API Port` unchanged.
-4. If you want your node's border host to be added for all inbound connections as a new host, checkmark 'Add this node as a new host for every inbound'.
+4. If you want your node's host to be added for all inbound connections as a new host, checkmark 'Add this node as a new host for every inbound'.

 ::: tip Note
 You can disable this checkbox and add the Node server IP only for necessary connections as a host in the `Host Settings` section.